CambridgeshireQuakers/test/meetings/jesus-lane/room-hire.md

 ## Rates

-Rates are kept to the minimum necessary to meet the day-to-day running costs of the
-Meeting House.
+These rates are effective from 1 July 2017 to 30 June 2018.
+They are subject to periodic review.

 ##### Room Rates